 Robotic Process Automation (RPA)

-RPA bots work the way people do and helps with the emulation manual tasks.
-RPA bots can compare, reference and establish patterns.
+RPA bots work the way people do and helps with the emulation of manual tasks.
+RPA bots can compare, reference, and establish patterns.
 No changes are necessary to process flows that have already been established within your JD Edwards.
 RPA is easy to implement and use.
 It’s simple to scale and secure.